4 ways to handle unrealistic sales targets and goals

 To the uninitiated, sales might appear like an easy career option.
-Firstly, there’s the client schmoozing, then there’s attendance at swanky events and to top it all off, salespeople all earn huge amounts of money, right?
+First, there’s the client schmoozing, then there’s attending swanky events, and to top it all off, salespeople all make boatloads of money, right?
 Not quite.

-Anyone that has ever worked in a sales environment will know how much of a misperception this is and will be happy to share just how difficult the sales rep’s role really is.
-The commonly-used performance-based pay structure (low base pay combined with ‘incentivizing’ commission opportunities) means that reps have little choice but to work hard to meet their targets or face a lean month.
-But, what happens when targets seem unachievable?
-How should sales reps handle unrealistic sales targets?
+Anyone who has ever worked in a sales environment will know how much of a misperception this is and will be happy to share just how difficult it is to be a successful sales rep. The commonly used performance-based pay structure (low base pay combined with “incentivizing” commission opportunities) means that reps have little choice but to work hard to meet their targets or face a lean month.
+But what happens when targets seem unachievable?
+How should sales reps handle unrealistic targets and goals?

 2. Adjust your approach

 Depending on what and how you sell, fine-tune your approach.
 If you are in telesales involving lots of cold calls, monitor what time of the day and which day of the week the most fruitful calls occur.
 Make your calls in accordance with this information, and see your numbers start to stack up.

 If you are in direct sales, invest in leveraging all channels including social media to build in thorough account information.
 Consider subscribing for the prospect company’s press releases and announcements — you will be surprised by the actionable intelligence you get out of this.

 Lastly, if you are in indirect or channel-driven sales, build a business case for additional budget and invest in targeted demand generation programs with your channel.